abs-tudelft/fletcher/examples/sum/README.md

 With the schema file (*sum.fbs*) from the previous step, generate the skeleton files.
+The files will already have been generated if you used the CMake project in the previous step.
+This will produce fletcher_wrapper.vhd and axi_top.vhd.

 Additional configuration registers are needed to provide the start and end row number to the column reader.
-We use four 32-bit registers, and address them as two 64-bit registers in the host software.
-Note that the example hardware only supports start and end indices of 32-bit.

-The files will already have been generated if using the CMake project.
+We use two 32-bit registers.
+This may be automatically provided in a later version of fletchgen.

 To run fletchgen manually:

     $ fletchgen --quiet \
         --input sum.fbs \
         --output fletcher_wrapper.vhd \
-        --custom_registers 4
+        --custom_registers 2

 ## Implement accelerated function

-Design the hardware accelerated function in the *sum.vhd* skeleton file.
+Design the hardware accelerated function, using the component description of *sum* in the generated [fletcher_wrapper.vhd](./hardware/fletcher_wrapper.vhd).
 The design will need a simple state machine, control signals, and status signals.
-The finished design is [included](./hardware/sum.vhd) in the repository.
+The finished design is included ([hardware/sum.vhd](./hardware/sum.vhd)) in the repository.

 ## Create testbench